MerginMaps/docs/src/manage/project-history/index.md

    :::

 Now you have multiple options:
-- [Package the downloaded project version](../project/#packaging-qgis-project) as a new <MainPlatformName /> project.
+- **[Package the downloaded project version](../project/#packaging-qgis-project)** as a new <MainPlatformName /> project.
 You can keep both projects if needed or [delete](../project-advanced/#delete-a-project) the one you don't need anymore.

-- Replace the specific files in your <MainPlatformName /> project folder:
+- or **Replace the specific files in your <MainPlatformName /> project folder**:
    1. Close QGIS
    2. Copy the QGIS project (`.qgz`), the data (`.gpkg`) or both from the downloaded older version and paste them to your current [<MainPlatformName /> project folder](../project/#mergin-maps-project-folder).

       :::warning Be careful when doing this!
       If you changed the data schema between your versions, this might be a bit tricky.
 By replacing the QGIS project file, you will revert the project settings, such as symbology, forms settings, relations, etc. By replacing the data files, you will get the content that was saved in the downloaded version of the project.
       :::

    3. Open the project in QGIS and check if you restored your project successfully.
 If needed, modify the project settings so that everything works as intended.
    4. If you are happy with the result, synchronise the changes.
 The restored version is now the current version of your project.